jimb149/policing_coding_for_economists_final/README.md

 # Coding For Economists Final Assignment
-Using data on fatal police shootings in the US as it relates to possible thesis research

 This project uses data from the Washington Post Data on Police Shootings V2 Dataset (link here: https://github.com/washingtonpost/data-police-shootings/tree/master/v2).
 Please refer to the link to understand the methodology with which it was gathered, the licensing, and the variables included.
+I used data on fatal police shootings/killings in the US because it is a possible thesis topic.

 # Structure of Files and Folders
 -**fatal-police-shootings-data.csv** Original Data Set from the Washington Post (link above), which is used as the basis of all demonstrations of learning outcomes in the project.